kunai-project/community-rules/README.md

 We strive to provide high-quality rules, but this repository comes with no warranty.
 The effectiveness of these rules may vary depending on your environment.
 Some rules may result in **false positives**, while others might miss certain detections (false negatives).

+## Important

+No rule should be committed to the `main` branch.
+Rules must be committed to branches corresponding to the Kunai version for which they are intended.

 ## Creating Rules

 ```mermaid